cmu-phil/py-tetrad/README.md

 2024-11-18

 - Added a pip install option and converted examples files to use it where feasible.
+There may still be some more changes to this and to the instructions for this.

 # Install